LouBoi161/FuseeFlow/README.md

   <img src="logo.svg" alt="FuseeFlow Logo" width="600">
 </p>

 **FuseeFlow** is a modern graphical user interface for injecting payloads into a Nintendo Switch in RCM (Recovery Mode).
-It provides a streamlined experience for launching payloads like Hekate, Fusee, and others using a pure Python backend based on [fusee-nano](https://github.com/DavidBuchanan314/fusee-nano).
+It provides a streamlined experience for launching payloads like Hekate, Fusee, and others using [fusee-nano](https://github.com/DavidBuchanan314/fusee-nano) as the backend.

 > [!IMPORTANT]
 > This project was developed with the assistance of AI (Google Gemini).